 He was to face four charges related to accessing phone messages, relating to murdered schoolgirl Milly Dowler, former Labour home secretaries David Blunkett and Charles Clarke, and Calum Best - son of the late footballer George Best.

 Coulson was born in 1968 and brought up in Wickford, Essex.
 He was educated at the local state school, Beauchamps Comprehensive.

 The devoted Tottenham Hotspur fan began his career at the Basildon Evening Echo, before joining the Sun and rising rapidly through the ranks of News International.

-- 1988 - He joins The Sun
+- 1988 - Joins The Sun

-- 1994 - Has a brief stint at the Daily Mail before returning to News International
+- 1994 - Has a brief stint at The Daily Mail before returning to News International

 - 2003 - Becomes editor of the NoW

-- May 2010 - following the general election he takes up a similar job in Downing Street
+- May 2010 - Following the general election, he takes up a similar job in Downing Street

-- Jan 2011 - he resigns
+- Jan 2011 - Resigns from post

 - Sept 2011 - Takes legal action against his former employer after it stopped paying his legal fees in relation to the phone-hacking scandal